-Influent, midpoint, and effluent samples from the GAC units were sampled every month in 2013, and the extraction wells were sampled quarterly.
-All NSE system samples were analyzed for VOCs and the effluent is analyzed monthly for pH.
-During 2013, the extraction wells and system effluent were also analyzed quarterly and monthly for tritium, respectively.
+Influent, midpoint, and effluent samples from the GAC units were sampled monthly through May in 2014 prior to system shut down in June.
+The extraction wells were sampled quarterly throughout the year.
+All NSE system samples were analyzed for VOCs and the effluent was analyzed monthly through May for tritium and pH.
+During 2014, the extraction wells were also analyzed quarterly for tritium.
 Table 3.2.10-1 provides the effluent limitations for meeting the requirements of the SPDES equivalency permit.